HeresJohnny5/general_number_app/README.md

 # Simple General Number App

-This is a general number app which will do the following:
+This is a general number app which will do the following
 1. Take the user's name
 2. Take the user's age
 3. Take the user's 3 favorite numbers